-> Stanford has far more resources, and it shows through its facilities, faculty caliber, etc. GSB also has less distractions, as it only has the two-year, full-time MBA program.
+Stanford has far more resources, and it shows through its facilities, faculty caliber, etc. GSB also has fewer distractions, as it only has a two-year, full-time MBA program.
 Haas has part-time and EMBA programs, and it encompasses the undergraduates that are part of the Haas School.

 The GSB also has more faculty, approx 100, whereas Haas has around 80.
-These numbers are possibly higher at GSB because of the exclusive focus on its full-time, two-year MBA Program.
-Stanford’s MsX program (non-MBA) is a recent addition however; but it’s a small program.
+These numbers are possibly higher at Stanford because of the exclusive focus on the full-time MBA.
+Stanford’s MsX program (non-MBA) is a recent addition and a small program.

-What are the key differences that prospective MBA students should consider?
+What are the critical differences that prospective MBA students should consider?

 Career aspirations should be a key factor in deciding which program to pursue.
 A former Haas Admissions Officer on the Stacy Blackman team shared, “GSB is more entrepreneurial-focused.
 GSB is better recognized than Haas for its graduates who have become successful tech leaders and entrepreneurs.
 GSB is oriented more to the start-up, entrepreneurial focus.
 Haas has more graduates going into more traditional post-MBA roles (consulting, product management, finance).”